The National War Memorial Southern Command in Pune is also Southern Asia’s ONLY war memorial to have been built by the contribution of the citizens.

 Pune is a rambling metropolis of Maharashtra, much like the quieter version of Mumbai!
 But on one occasion, it was the headquarters of the Peshwas of the Maratha Empire, which eventually emerged as an influential military cantonment base of independent India.
 The first Independence war of India had left the nation in shatters, followed by another Indo-Pakistan combat in 1971.
 The 1971 war between India and Pakistan, however, was the shortest historic war of all times because the climactic military confrontation only lasted for thirteen days until the fall of Dhaka in December.

-To mark, the importance of this war, a memorial has been erected in Pune’s cantonment area.
-Exclusively dedicated to the sacrifices made by the post-Independence war martyrs.
-As, a matter of fact the National War Memorial Southern Command in Pune Cantonment is also, Southern Asia’s only war memorial to have been built by the contribution of the citizens.
-Due to its significant contribution, to the post-Independence war, this war memorial was introduced to India on 15th August nineteen ninety-eight.
+Although, during this time, forestalling aerial strikes had struck eleven air stations of India, leading to the launch of massive antagonism between the two nations.
+To regards the importance of this war, a memorial has been established in Pune’s cantonment area.
+And this one is exclusively devoted to the sacrifices rendered by the post-independence war martyrs.
+The National War Memorial Southern Command in Pune is also Southern Asia’s ONLY war memorial to have been built by the contribution of the citizens.
+This humble memorial was unveiled on 15th August 1998 to preserve the notable contribution of martyrs to the post-independence war.

 I chanced upon this memorial during my brief stay in Pune at the time, I, was invited by ‘The Corinthians’ to review their junior suite and associated services.
 While the resort is near Nyati County, the war memorial is a part of the cantonment area near Ramtekadi.
 Say about a 30-minute drive apart!
 We paid a brief visit to this open-air museum purely on the insistence of the driver, and it was one of the best decisions ever!
 Relying on locals for local tourism is always the best idea, I think.
 However, when we arrived at the museum, we found out that it was closed because of a national holiday.